futurice/android-best-practices/README.md

 ### Project structure

-There are two primary options: the old Ant & Eclipse ADT project structure, and the new Gradle & Android Studio project structure.
+There are two popular options: the old Ant & Eclipse ADT project structure, and the new Gradle & Android Studio project structure.
 You can make the decision whether to use one or the other, although we recommend the new project structure.
 If using the old, try to provide also a Gradle configuration `build.gradle`.

 Old structure: